-As noted above, subsequent to 30 June 2013 the Company's exploration licences have been cancelled by the Government of Balochistan.
-Other than for this matter no matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Company, the results of those operations, or the state of affairs of the Company in future financial years.
+As noted above, subsequent to 30 June 2014 the Company has continued to focus on its exploration strategy and plans to raise additional funding for the company to continue it's operations.
+Other than for this matter, no matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Company, the results of those operations, or the state of affairs of the Company in future financial years.